 The process of moving goods from a shop or warehouse to your doorstep is known as “last-mile” delivery.
-It’s usually outsourced by retailers to 3rd party companies, though some businesses might insource their last-mile.
+It’s usually outsourced by retailers to 3rd party companies, though some businesses might insource their last mile.

 The growing demand among consumers who want fully integrated omnichannel retailing drives innovation, leading us to transition from traditional last-mile transportation.
-This transition has led companies towards developing faster, more sustainable, and more efficient ways that will help reach all corners around cities where customers live.
+This transition has led companies towards developing faster, more sustainable, and more efficient ways that will help reach all corners of cities where customers live.

 This blog post looks at the pros and cons of in-house and outsourced shipping, the challenges of outsourcing your last-mile delivery, and how Packaly helps you overcome these challenges.

 Keeping your last-mile delivery in-house will give you complete control over the entire process.
 If done right, this will offer you the opportunity to have a complete overview of your last-mile logistics and assist you in maintaining the same level of customer service, which in some cases might not go well.